Germany free again from foot-and-mouth disease (FMD), several cases in Hungary and Slovakia

 Current situation

-The competent authority in Brandenburg established restricted zones from which it is inter alia generally prohibited to transport animals and animal products.
-Livestock farms inside the restricted zones and identified contact farms have been or are being investigated to determine the cause and extent of the infection and – in the event that other infected farms are identified – for the necessary action to be taken as swiftly as possible.
-Further cases have not been detected despite extensive sampling and examinations.
+The case of FMD detected in Brandenburg in early January was the first outbreak in Germany since 1988.
+In response, the competent authority in Brandenburg immediately established restricted zones from which it was inter alia generally prohibited to transport animals and animal products.
+The livestock inside the restricted zones and identified contact farms were investigated to determine the cause and extent of the infection.
+Additionally, the federal states of Brandenburg and Berlin imposed a temporary standstill for cloven-hoofed animals – that is, a blanket ban on moving animals susceptible to FMD.
+No further cases were detected despite extensive sampling and examinations.

 The key facts

-- Foot-and-mouth disease (FMD) is a highly contagious, but usually non-fatal, viral infection of cloven-hoofed animals which may, however, also affect certain other species.
+- FMD is a highly contagious, but usually non-fatal, viral infection of cloven-hoofed animals which may, however, also affect certain other species.
+The disease is spread across the world.

 - FMD is a vesicular disease of the claws, the oral mucosa and the udder that cannot be distinguished from other vesicular diseases in clinical terms.
 Laboratory diagnostics are therefore decisive to clarify suspect cases.